chatasweetie/djangogirlsproject/README.md

 http://localhost:8000/
 ```

-Note: The messaging functionality requires that you have Django Key set as local environment variables:
+Note: The functionality requires that you have Django Key set as local environment variables:

 ```
 SECRET_KEY